swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-32-serve-the-model-locally-with-bentoml.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **BentoML services define your serving contract**: A BentoML service class specifies exactly how your model will be exposed as an API, including input/output types and validation, creating a clear contract between your ML model and consuming applications.
+    - **FastAPI integration provides production-grade APIs automatically**: BentoML leverages FastAPI to generate interactive documentation, input validation, and type safety out of the box, eliminating the need to manually build REST APIs around your models.
+    - **Local serving enables rapid iteration**: Being able to serve your model locally with a single command (`bentoml serve`) allows you to test API behavior, debug preprocessing logic, and validate predictions before investing time in containerization and deployment.
+    - **Custom objects from training flow directly into serving**: The preprocessing and postprocessing functions saved with your model in Chapter 3.1 are automatically available in the service, ensuring consistency between how data is handled during training and inference.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production